tri-cods/github-pages/sections/05-content.md

 # Adding Content

 In this section we'll explore a few crucial files that you can use to change settings in your GitHub Pages site, and then go over how to add a theme to make your site more attractive.
-Then, we'll discuss how to add different types of content using markdown.
+Then, we'll discuss how to add different types of content -- including images, text, and additional pages -- using Markdown.

 ## Files